mcsrainbow/prometheus-remote-write-client/README.md

 ## Why Not Use Prometheus?

 Prometheus is pull-based and doesn’t accept pushed metrics, so building a client to send metrics via remote_write is a workaround hack.
-For cases where metrics need to be pushed on demand, [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) accepts individual metrics directly via curl, which is more straightforward in practice.
+For cases where metrics need to be pushed on demand, [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) accepts individual metrics directly sent by curl, which is more straightforward in practice.